Jointly Seeded Research Teams

 Dr. Rebecca Fry, Dr. Keith Levine

-This joint project between RTI and UNC-CH will establish the North Carolina-CHildren’s Environmental Solutions Study (CHESS).
-The CHESS program will test the hypothesis that environmental toxicants are impacting the health of children in North Carolina with a focus on optimizing the utilization of dried blood spots as a critical resource for exposure and biomarker assessment.
-In an unparalleled resource, we will leverage ongoing studies: EPOCH, based at UNC’s high-risk pregnancy clinic, and Early Check, located throughout NC.
-We will (1) Determine levels of inorganic and organic contaminants (as mixtures) during pregnancy in newborns via dried blood spots (2) Identify geographic hot spots of exposure, and (3) Examine the association of contaminants alone or in mixtures with adverse pregnancy and neonatal outcomes.
+This joint project between RTI and UNC-CH established the North Carolina-Children’s Environmental Solutions Study (CHESS).
+The CHESS program tested the hypothesis that environmental toxicants impact children’s health in North Carolina, focusing on optimizing the utilization of dried blood spots as a critical resource for exposure and biomarker assessment.
+In an unparalleled resource, they leveraged ongoing studies: EPOCH, based at UNC’s high-risk pregnancy clinic, and Early Check, located throughout NC.
+This project (1) Developed and optimized methods for dried blood spot sample collection that facilitated environmental analysis (2) Optimized sample cleaning and preparation protocols (3) Expanded to multi-media collection to achieve a greater understanding of the impact of environmental exposures on health outcomes, and (4) Despite unanticipated headwinds, optimized protocols for subject recruitment and sample collection during global COVID-19 pandemic.
 This proposal that leverages blood spots represents a scalable effort to enhance the understanding of children’s environmental health in NC.

 Surveillance, Modeling, Analytics Risk Assessment Tool for Evidence-Responsive Antimicrobial Resistance (SMARTER-AMR) [closed]